sdgis-edu-tud/fair-data-publication-groupf/README.md

 The final results of the analysis consists of 3 main files:

 - Spatial\_Units-All\_Attributes.geojson: the aggregation of the normalised values of all the attributes for all the spatial units
-- Spatial\_Units-MCDA\_values.geojson: the results of our MCDA analysis based on the attributes and the weights that we used.
+- Spatial\_Units-MCDA.geojson: the results of our MCDA analysis based on the attributes and the weights that we used.
 There is one column for each category (Biodiversity, Quality of Life and Climate Adaptation) and one column with the average for the 3 categories.
-- Spatial\_Units-Typology\_Construction\_values.geojson: the results of our typology construction analysis on a subset of the attributes.
+- Spatial\_Units-Typology\_Construction.geojson: the results of our typology construction analysis on a subset of the attributes.
 It contains both the clusters and the distance from each point to the center of the cluster.

 ## 3.2 Relationship between files